research-software-directory/research-software-directory/README.md

     $ docker-compose up -d
     ```

-1. In a new terminal, harvest all the data from external sources using:
+1. Next, harvest all the data from external sources using:

     ```
-    $ ssh -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem ubuntu@3.122.233.225
-    $ cd research-software-directory

-    # Add the environment variables to the shell:
-    $ source rsd-secrets.env

     $ docker-compose exec harvesting python app.py harvest all
     $ docker-compose exec harvesting python app.py resolve
     ```

-1. If there were problems with harvesting mentions, you may need to retrieve all mentions, as follows:
+1. In case the old instance had problems with harvesting of the mentions, you
+   may need to retrieve all mentions, as follows:

     ```
     $ docker-compose exec harvesting python app.py harvest mentions --since-version 0
     ```

-1. (new) Check if the instance works correctly using a browser to navigate to
+1. Check if the instance works correctly using a browser to navigate to
    the new instance's IP address.
-1. (old) Stop the Research Software Directory in the old instance
+1. If everything looks good, stop the Research Software Directory in the old instance

     ```
-    $ ssh -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem ubuntu@35.156.38.208
-    $ cd research-software-directory

-    # Add the environment variables to the shell:
-    $ source rsd-secrets.env

     $ docker-compose stop
     ```

-1. (old) Disassociate the ElasticIP address from the old instance.
+1. Disassociate the ElasticIP address from the old instance.
-1. (new) Associate the ElasticIP address with the new instance.
+1. Associate the ElasticIP address with the new instance.

 As a final step, use the Amazon EC2 management console to ``Stop`` (not
 ``Terminate``) the old instance.
 This way, the old instance can still be